westlepor/MERN-Food-Delivery/README.md

 ### Back-end

 #### Node.js
-Node.js allows us to use JavaScript outside web browsers and to build fast and scalable network applications.
+Node.js allows us to use JavaScript outside web browsers to build fast and scalable network applications.
 Since Node.js uses a non-blocking, event-driven, efficient I/O model, it is perfect for real-time applications that run across different devices.

 #### Express.js
-Express.js is a web application framework for Node.js, which enables us to construct server applications in Node.js.
+Express.js is a web application framework that enables us to construct server applications in Node.js.

 #### Mongo DB
-Mongo is a NoSQL database used to store users, businesses and associated datas (groups and votes).
+Mongo is a NoSQL database used to store users, businesses, and associated data (groups and votes).

 ## Technical Challenges
 - Responsive CSS design